JackBilbo/lxn-discus/README.md

   - "Readability Mode" can be activated here to get some bigger readouts (and less data fields)
   - toggle liftdot-trail on the map
   - Visual stall warning.
 If activated, the screen will flash red when the aircraft is close to a stall.
-  - Toggle gear and ballast warnings
+  - Toggle cockpit warnings for gear, ballast and overspeed
   - Toggle aviation specific info on the map (can be slow to load and clutter the map)
   - Enable or disable automatic logging.
 If enabled logged time, distance, average speed and altitude climbed can be displayed in data fields.
 Log starts autoamtically at 100m AGL and stops on touchdown